s-pap/s-pap.github.io/about.md

 ---

 <p class="message">
-  This site is still in progress.
-Check back for an updated version.
+  🚩 This site is a continuous work in progress.
+Check back for updates. 🛠️
 </p>

 # Hi there!
 I'm Sarah 👩‍💻
-I study computer engineering at Johns Hopkins University, and in my free time, I like to build cool things.
+I study computer engineering at Johns Hopkins University, and in my free time, I like building cool things.

 ---